Technivorm vs Bonavita – Side by Side Comparison

 Further Brewing Adjustments

 Because Bonavita brews at a higher temperature, the grind can be adjusted to be slightly coarser than the Moccamaster.
 This will avoid over-extraction and will get you a mild tasting coffee.
 If you want more bite to your cup, grind the regular drip size.
-Moccamaster needs faster water saturation to compensate the lower water temperature, hence a finer grind.
+Moccamaster needs faster water saturation to compensate for the lower water temperature, hence a finer grind.
 For those who like a more bodied coffee, grinding finer than the accepted drip standards will provide a nicer tasting coffee, but it will not be clean.

 The filter used makes a huge difference, so make sure you use good quality filters.
-If you like you coffee stronger, and darker, a golden mesh filter would be the best choice.
+If you like your coffee stronger, and darker, a golden mesh filter would be the best choice.
 If your joe needs to be clear, use a bleached pre-rinsed filter, these are the best.

 Technivorm needs a bit stirring in the filter so that the coffee gets saturated with water.
 If you don’t stir, you are still getting a great coffee, but you risk leaving some of the grounds under-extracted.